THE UNRAVELLING

 Before We Begin

 My path wasn’t something I planned.
-It began with a moment that cracked my life wide open — the kind that leaves you wondering how you’re supposed to keep going when your heart suddenly feels too heavy to hold.
+It began with a moment that cracked my life wide open — the kind that leaves you wondering how you’re supposed to keep going.

-Grief became a teacher I never asked for, drawing me inward and asking me to slow down, breathe differently and finally meet the parts of myself I had pushed aside for years.
+Grief became an unexpected teacher, asking me to slow down, breathe differently and meet parts of myself I had long pushed aside.

-What surprised me most was this: the healing didn’t erase the pain—it changed my relationship to it.
-Slowly, I learned to trust that even in uncertainty, something new could still take shape.
+What surprised me most was this: healing didn’t erase the pain—it changed my relationship to it.
+Slowly, I learned that even in uncertainty, something new could still take shape.

 That awareness became a strength.
 It also taught me to soften my voice, quiet my needs and place others first in order to feel safe.
-The bond with my mother ran especially deep.
-We leaned on each other in ways that felt loving and natural at the time — close, connected, intertwined — with no one else between us.
+The bond with my mother ran especially deep — close, connected, intertwined.

 Without realizing it, I learned that connection — and safety — came from being needed.
 That my presence mattered most when it smoothed rather than disrupted.